ybgirgin3/KDynamic/README.md

 ## What you need to do for make program run ?

-- First things first you need to pick up some wallpapers for each of theme maybe from [unsplash.com](http://unsplash.com) or somewhere you love
+- First things first you need to pick up some wallpapers for each of theme maybe from somewhere you love

 - Move images to the specified folders